ketpic/ketcindy/forWindows/ReadmeWinE.txt

                     a) From top menu of Cinderella,
                              Scripting > Reveal Plugin Folder
                     b) Confirm KetCindyPlugin.jar is in the folder.
-                    c)  Open the file dirhead.txt in the folder and check the path of ketcindy.
+                    c)  Open the file ketcindy.ini in the folder and check the path of ketcindy.
 	  (2) Press "Figure" button at the top left. then the PDF is displayed. if not, open ketcindyhead.txt in userhome and check the contents PathT="path of TeX";